mtuomiko/traffic-history/README.md

 * run using suspend flag: `.\mvnw.cmd quarkus:dev -Dsuspend`
 * connect JVM remote debugger to the default port 5005

+### External APIs

+In dev mode, app is set up to use localhost instead of Digitraffic APIs.
+Launch something to serve CSV files on `http://localhost:3333/file/<filename>`.
+You could for example [Mockoon](https://mockoon.com/).

 ### Datastore emulation

 Google Datastore can be emulated locally with Cloud SDK.
 You can also run a docker instance using, for example: